List of stripped Olympic medals

 The following is a list of stripped Olympic medals.
 The International Olympic Committee (IOC) is the governing body of the Olympic Games, and as such, can rule athletes to have violated regulations of the Games, for which athletes' Olympic medals can be stripped (i.e., rescinded).
-Stripped medals must be returned to the IOC by the offending athlete.
+Additionally, the Court of Arbitration for Sport (CAS) has arbitral jurisdiction over all matters related to the Olympic Games and thus also has the power to strip or return medals.
+Stripped medals must be returned to the IOC by the offending athlete or team, and may only be reinstated by the IOC or CAS.

+The vast majority of stripped medals are for doping infractions.
+Doping infractions are often discovered well after the fact, and can result in the stripping of medals many years after their award.
+On rare occasions, medals are stripped for other reasons.

 Record

+From November 1905 to November 2024, a total of 162 medals have been stripped, with nine medals declared vacant (rather than being reallocated) after being rescinded.
+The vast majority of these have occurred since 2000 due to improved drug testing methods, with only 20 stripped medals coming from pre-2000 editions of the Olympic Games.

 In the case of team events, the rule was revised in March 2003 so that the IOC can strip medals from a team based on infractions by a single team member.
-In the table below, for stripped team medals, the athlete in violation is shown in parentheses.
-The international governing body of each Olympic sport can also strip athletes of medals for infractions of the rules of the sport.
+In the table below, for stripped team medals, the athlete(s) in violation are shown in parentheses.
+The international governing body of each Olympic sport can also strip athletes of medals for infractions of the rules of the sport, though decisions ultimately must be ratified by the IOC.

-From October 1968 to December 2022, a total of 154 medals have been stripped, with 9 medals declared vacant (rather than being reallocated) after being stripped.
-The vast majority of these have occurred since 2000 due to improved drug testing methods.